-The Finance Act 2019, s 10 includes provisions that has allowed employers, since April 6, 2019, to pay certain subsistence expenses without the need for the employee to provide receipts or bills, provided they use the HMRC benchmark subsistence scale rates.
+The Finance Act 2019, s 10 includes provisions that have allowed employers, since April 6, 2019, to pay certain subsistence expenses without the need for the employee to provide receipts or bills, provided they use the HMRC benchmark subsistence scale rates.
 This reduces the reporting burden for both employer and employee.
 However, a degree of oversight remains.
-Organizations must institute proper internal controls to ensure that scale rate payments are made only for business related travel.
+Organizations must institute proper internal controls to ensure that scale rate payments are made only for business-related travel.
 A qualifying business journey is one done by an employee to perform his or her duties but does not include travel to and from home.
 However, travel to a temporary place of work is qualifying business travel.
 These changes do not apply to organizations that use rates negotiated with HMRC or industry-wide scale rates.
 For such organizations, a regime for verifying and checking receipts must remain in place.

 Bon Voyage with Rydoo